-The Review also excluded any evaluation of the restructuring of the HEE Dental Dean regional and local office structures in response to the Comprehensive Spending Review.
+Nor does the Review include any evaluation of the restructuring of the HEE Dental Dean regional and local office structures in response to the Comprehensive Spending Review.
 It is recognised, however, that the evidence and advice that the project team has received about the scope and make-up of the future dental team will impact on the design of HEE dental office structures.